-In the examples, we will use prepared Singularity images.
+In the examples, we will use prepared Apptainer images.

-After the module is loaded for the first time, the prepared image is copied into your home folder to the .singularity/images subfolder.
+After the module is loaded for the first time, the prepared image is copied into your home folder to the .apptainer/images subfolder.

-Executes the given command inside the Singularity image.
+Executes the given command inside the Apptainer image.
 The container is in this case started, then the command is executed and the container is stopped.

 MPI wrapper - see more in the Examples MPI section.

-This command runs the runscript inside the Singularity image.
+This command runs the runscript inside the Apptainer image.
 Note, that the prepared images do not contain a runscript.

-Invokes an interactive shell inside the Singularity image.
+Invokes an interactive shell inside the Apptainer image.

-This command is for updating your local Singularity image copy.
+This command is for updating your local Apptainer image copy.
 The local copy is overridden in this case.

 In the following example, we are using a job submitted by the command:

-We have seen no major performance impact for a job running in a Singularity container.
+We have seen no major performance impact for a job running in a Apptainer container.

-With Singularity, the MPI usage model is to call
+With Apptainer, the MPI usage model is to call

 sshd process must not conflict with the